Multilingualism: Acquisition

 One view is that of the linguist Noam Chomsky in what he calls the human language acquisition device—a mechanism that enables a learner to recreate correctly the rules and certain other characteristics of language used by surrounding speakers.
 This device, according to Chomsky, wears out over time, and is not normally available by puberty, which he uses to explain the poor results some adolescents and adults have when learning aspects of a second language (L2).

 If language learning is a cognitive process, rather than a language acquisition device, as the school led by Stephen Krashen suggests, there would only be relative, not categorical, differences between the two types of language learning.

-Rod Ellis quotes research finding that the earlier children learn a second language, the better off they are, in terms of pronunciation.
+Rod Ellis quotes that the earlier children learn a second language, the better off they are, in terms of pronunciation.
 (Note: See the critical period hypothesis.)

 European schools generally offer secondary language classes for their students early on, due to the interconnectedness among neighboring countries with different languages.
 Most European students now study at least two foreign languages, a process strongly encouraged by the European Union.